Over farm laws, PM Modi tears into opposition, praises reforms | NewsBytes

 "The numbers I will provide you with, will clear everything up regarding the MSP," says PM Modi at the Kisan Kalyan event pic.twitter.com/cvnYtXuHq9— ANI (@ANI) December 18, 2020

-PM Modi said Indian farmers can't afford to lag behind when those from other countries were taking leaps forward.
+PM Modi said Indian farmers can't afford to lag behind when those from other countries are taking leaps forward.

-"Now, a lot of discussions is going on over farm laws.
+"Now, a lot of discussion is going on over farm laws.
 These should have been done long ago," he said.

 Toward the end of his address, he claimed his government will bow its head in front of farmers and address all their concerns.